CRTified/Chronodecahedron/README.md

  - [AGPL-3.0 or later](./LICENSE.AGPL-3.0-or-later) applies to the code and configuration `configuration.yaml`
  - [CC-BY-NC-4.0](./LICENSE.CC-BY-NC-4.0) applies to the 3D-model, description and other support material

+## Project is WIP, but close to completion

+Documentation is lacking at some points, but this is personally not a high priority.
+The design is mostly settled, but might get some minor touchups.
+Software might need some improvements, especially for keeping a usage history on the ESP.
+Right now, this needs to be done manually.

 ## What is this?

 This device is a physical time-tracking device to easily track how long you work on what.